george-hawkins/arf-drone/README.md

 The pixhawk.org site seems to be the spiritual home of the Pixhawk while the ArduPilot.org site seems to be more actively maintained and has far more detail.

-Pixhawk.org seems to be concerned with higher level issues, like open hardware, while ardupilot.org focuses more on the practical issues of getting working.
+Pixhawk.org seems to be concerned with higher level issues, like open hardware, while ardupilot.org focuses more on the practical hobbyist oriented issues of getting things working.

 You can see obvious differences, e.g. pixhawk.org clearly lists the D4R-II receiver as their recommended FrSKY receiver (see [here](https://pixhawk.org/peripherals/radio-control/frsky)), while ardupilot.org lists the D4R-II as deprecated and recommend far newer FrSKY receivers (see [here](http://ardupilot.org/copter/docs/common-frsky-telemetry.html)).